elegant-scipy/elegant-scipy/markdown/ch2.markdown

     plt.xlabel(xlabel)
     plt.show()

 # Before normalization
 log_counts = np.log(counts + 1)
 plot_col_density(log_counts, xlabel="Log count distribution for each individual")
 ```

+We can see that while the distributions of counts are broadly similar,
+some individuals have flatter distributions and a few are pushed right over to the left.
+When doing our analysis of the counts data later in this chapter, we will be assuming
+that changes in gene expression are due to biological differences between our samples.
+But a major distribution shift like this suggests that the differences are technical.
+So we will try to normalise out these global differences between individuals.

+To do this, we will be performing quantile normalisation.
+The idea is that we assume all our samples should have a similar distribution,
+so any differences in the shape are due to some technical variation.
+We can fix this by forcing all the samples to have the same distribution.
-Given an expression matrix (microarray data, read counts, etc) of ngenes by nsamples, quantile normalization ensures all samples have the same spread of data (by construction).
+More formally, given an expression matrix (microarray data, read counts, etc) of
+ngenes by nsamples, quantile normalization ensures all samples have the same spread
+of data (by construction).
 It involves:

-(optionally) log-transforming the data
+- (optionally) log-transforming the data
-sorting all the data points column-wise
+- sorting all the data points column-wise
-averaging the rows
+- averaging the rows and
-replacing each column quantile with the quantile of the average column.
+- replacing each column quantile with the quantile of the average column.

-This can be done with NumPy and scipy easily and efficiently.
+With NumPy and SciPy, this can be done easily and efficiently.

-Assume we've read in the input matrix as X:
+Let's assume we've read in the input matrix as X:

 ```python
 import numpy as np